crake7/Network-Pen-Test-Tools/Priv-esc/README.md

 #### `code_injector.py`

-* This program is built from `file_monitor.py` and will monitor the
+* This program is built from `file_monitor.py`.
+Read the info above if you have questions.
+* It monitors a directory and checks for file extensions that are typically created by services.
+* Once it finds a service that creates new a file, it will inject some code snippets to the file in order to spawn a reverse shell.
+* It will spawn a netcat connection (port 9999) with the privilege level of the originating service.
+I included a compiled `netcat.exe` for simplicity.